Dynatrace/dynatrace-oneagent-operator/README.md

   # when enabled, and if Istio is installed on the Kubernetes environment, then the Operator will create the corresponding
   # VirtualService and ServiceEntries objects to allow access to the Dynatrace cluster from the agent.
   #enableIstio: false
+  # Defines the name of the service account used by the pods
+  #serviceAccountName: dynatrace-oneagent
 ```
 Save the snippet to a file or use [./deploy/cr.yaml](https://raw.githubusercontent.com/Dynatrace/dynatrace-oneagent-operator/v0.5.2/deploy/cr.yaml) from this repository and adjust its values accordingly.
 A secret holding tokens for authenticating to the Dynatrace cluster needs to be created upfront.